dotmap/devise-ante/.github/CONTRIBUTING.md

 At the very least, please try to:

 - Use backticks to wrap code.
-This ensures that it retains its formatting and isn't modified when it's rendered by GitHub, and makes the code more readable to others
+This ensures that it retains its formatting and isn't modified when it's rendered by GitHub, and makes the code more readable to others.
-- When applicable, use syntax highlighting by adding the correct language name after the first "code fence"
+- When applicable, use syntax highlighting by adding the correct language name after the first "code fence".

 [so]: http://stackoverflow.com/questions/tagged/devise